 La Luna Dry Mill

-La Luna is the name of Agricafe’s dry mill that is located in Kañuma, about halfway between the city of La Paz and El Alto.
+Agricafe’s dry mill, La Luna, is located in Kañuma, a neighborhood of La Paz about 15km from the city centre.
 The mill sits at a staggering 3,800m above sea level, making it one of the highest (if not the highest!) dry mills in the world.

-The plant is located about 20 minutes drive from El Alto airport.
-The roads are very steep and a little dangerous with deep gutters and sharp corners.
+La Luna is strategically located to access the main route to the port, without having to pass through the busy city below.
+The road to reach the mill are steep and a little dangerous, with deep gutters and sharp corners.
 Along the way, there are many street vendors, who sell everything from small individual candy, to bags of peanuts, and plastic bags of fresh fruit juice.
-There are also a huge amount of vendors selling building supplies to support the rapid growth that the towns of El Alto and La Paz are currently experiencing.
+There are also many vendors selling building supplies to support the rapid growth that the towns of El Alto and La Paz are currently experiencing.

-The drive down to the mill has amazing views of the surrounding mountains.
-La Paz sits in somewhat of a valley (despite being at 3,600m above sea level), surrounded on one side by the vast tablelands of the Altiplano Plateau and the other side by the Cordillera Real, a mountain range that sits between La Paz and the Amazon basin where the coffee is grown.
-The view from the mill is spectacular and gives a great perspective on La Paz and how it sits among the surrounding ranges.
-Due to its elevation, there is very little greenery nearby, walking up to La Luna truly makes you feel like you have arrived on the Moon.
+The mill itself has spectacular views of the surrounding region.
+La Paz sits in a valley formed by volcanic activity (despite being at 3,600m above sea level), surrounded on one side by the vast tablelands of the Altiplano Plateau and the other side by the Cordillera Real, a mountain range that sits between La Paz and the Amazon basin where the coffee is grown.
+Both La Paz and La Luna sit above the tree line, so there is very little greenery nearby.
+Walking up to La Luna truly makes you feel like you have arrived on the Moon.

-During the peak of the season, the mill receives some three truckloads of coffee parchment or pods per week, which reduces to one per week during quieter periods.
-The site can process up to six tonnes of parchment per day, and though the equipment has capacity for more, the human labour — which is key to the high quality Agricafe is known for — slows operations down.
+During the peak of the season, the mill receives up to three truckloads of coffee parchment or pods per week, which reduces to one per week during quieter periods.
+The site processes around six tonnes of parchment per day — though the equipment has capacity for more volume, Efraín chooses to slow things down to make sure that his team has the time and attention to employ best practices, ensuring Agricafe’s high quality expectations are met.

 HOW THE COFFEE IS PROCESSED:

-First, as the coffee arrives having already been tagged and labeled at the wet mill, lot details are checked to ensure they correspond with the lot they are expecting.
-To ensure traceability is kept at every step of the way, each individual lot keeps the same code it receives during cherry delivery through to export.
+Coffee arrives having already been tagged and labeled at the wet mill.
+To ensure traceability is maintained at every step of the way, each individual lot is identified by the same code it receives at the point of cherry delivery all the way through to export.

-In the fourth stage, the coffee is sorted by density by using a vibrating table that separates the very light beans (unripes, etc.) out of the lot of coffee.
-From this stage the seconds, or the rejected beans, go through a second density sorting machine that recovers any dense, or firsts, and feeds them back to the main lot.
+In the fourth stage, the coffee is sorted by density by using a vibrating table that separates lighter seeds (unripes, etc.) from more dense seeds.
+From this stage the rejected beans or “seconds”, go through a second density sorting machine that recovers any dense, or “firsts”, and feeds them back to the main lot.

-In the fifth stage there is an electronic laser colour sorting machine.
-This is a 15 channel machine, which very quickly takes photos of every bean that falls down the channel, and rejects beans based on a set of pre-determined parameters.
-Because the machine can be fine tuned repeatedly, it can reject anything from full black to sour beans, and anything that is slightly outside of the specified colour range, without removing beans that have changed colours as part of processing.
-These colour sorting machines are great for quality because they are extremely efficient.
-In places like Rwanda, this work is typically done by hand, while in countries like Brazil, it is more common to see a laser sorter being used.
+In the fifth stage the coffee passes through an electronic laser colour sorting machine.
+This is a 15 channel machine, which rapidly takes a photos of each individual seed that streams channel, and rejects those that don’t meet a set of pre-determined parameters.
+The machine can be fine tuned to specification, and can reject anything from full black and sour beans to seeds that fall just slightly outside of the specified colour range.
+These colour sorting machines are extremely efficient and contribute to exceptional quality.

-The last two stages are all about hand sorting.
-The mill employs 8-10 seasonal workers to hand pick over the coffee from conveyor belts, because as Efraín told us, “no machine is as good as the human eye.”
-The first round is done in a dark room, lit only by an ultraviolet light, which is key because it highlights any beans that are affected by a number of defects, like higher moisture content, mould, bacteria, and even chip marks from the de-hulling machine.
-Once the coffee has gone through the UV sorting, it goes through a second pass under natural light.
-Coffees are then assessed, and depending on results, either sent back to be re-sorted, or placed in silos to prepare bags for export.
+The final stages of sorting are done by hand — as Efraín tells us: “no machine is as good as the human eye.”
+The mill employs 8-10 seasonal workers to hand pick over the coffee as it passes by on conveyor belts.
+The first round is done in a dark room, lit only by an ultraviolet light, which highlights any seeds affected by defects like higher moisture content, mould and bacteria, or chip marks from the de-hulling machine.
+Once the coffee has gone through the UV sorting, it then passes through a second round of sorting under natural light.

 Around 40% of Agricafe’s exports are vacuum-packed, a number that has continued to increase over the last four years.
 This is partly because the company has placed greater focus on more differentiated nano lots, but also because their market as become more demanding of quality.
 While this does create somewhat of a bottleneck, the end result is of such exceptional quality, that the Rodríguez family and their customers (ourselves included!) are willing to wait as long as it takes.